Emergence of two inertial sub-ranges in solar wind turbulence: dependence on heliospheric distance and solar activity: Introduction

-In this paper, we revisit the aforementioned problem and carry out a systematic study to provide an explanation for the break observed in the kurtosis scaling.
-Using the \textit{in-situ} data of Helios and Ulysses during solar minima, we show the kurtosis break is primarily associated with an observed break between two inertial sub-regimes of magnetic power spectra, having $-3/2$ and $-5/3$ spectral indices, respectively.
+In this paper, we revisit the aforementioned problem and carry out a systematic study to provide a detailed description of the break observed in the solar wind scaling laws of turbulent fluctuations.
+Using \textit{in-situ} data of Helios and Ulysses during solar minima, we show that the break observed in spectra and kurtosis consistently separate two inertial sub-regimes, having $-3/2$ and $-5/3$ spectral indices, and weaker and stronger intermittency, respectively.
 In addition, we also study the radial evolution of the break scale to characterise the solar wind turbulence as a function of the heliospheric distance.
-During a solar maximum, however, breaks are not prominent in the scaling of K. Nevertheless, a comparative study of FSW, ASSW and SSW shows a clear distinction of these three types of wind according to the degree of turbulence and the degree of intermittency, along with some insights on the origin of ASSW.
+During a solar maximum, a comparative study of FSW, ASSW and SSW measured by Ulysses shows a less clear classification of the inertial range, with breaks still being mostly present in Alfvénic streams.
 In Sections \ref{sec:data} and \ref{sec:methods}, we briefly describe the data and methodologies used for the analysis.
 Section \ref{sec:results} provides the results obtained in our study during solar minima (\ref{sec:solarminm}) and maxima (\ref{sec: results solarmax}), respectively.
 Finally, in Section \ref{sec:conclusion}, we summarize our findings and conclude.